TankedThomas/ZX80/README.md

 The replica keypad was made by using a screenshot from Grant's foils and then tracing it in Adobe Illustrator, so I have included the original Illustrator file in this repository.

+As of 2025, there are now two other recreations that other people have made.
+First is [Qiqitori](https://blog.qiqitori.com/2024/03/building-a-new-zx80/), who has taken a different approach to recreating the PCB than me but has a finished product.
+This is pretty good if you want a mostly accurate replica now, though I'm not 100% happy with it (we'll say 99% - I'm a perfectionist).
+Then there is [Emilio Aoi](https://ekaww4.wixsite.com/tecnologia/post/projeto-5-sinclair-zx80), who also has a finished board that's a fairly close replica, but he took some liberties with the keyboard and the video circuit.
+If you're after a ZX80 clone that'll work on a modern display and not feel like you're typing on a plank of wood, you can even get his PCBs directly from [PCBWay](https://www.pcbway.com/project/shareproject/ZX80_SINCLAIR_REPLICA_066e073d.html).
+Please note that I'm not affiliated with nor have I ever talked to either individual, but their work is definitely good.
+My own project will still continue, however, but it will take a while longer, especially after a recent data loss problem (the UM1233 work will have to be restarted, unfortunately, but I have some better ideas for recreating it properly now).

 ## Project Status

 #### Schematics